 The topics are debatable.
 People reading these titles must be thinking:

 - How can someone lose that much of a weight in just 5 days?

 - Does this article have any good news for laborers with low wages?
 Is there any development in this regard?

 The moment your topic stimulates their thought process, your readers are hooked.
 This is a reason why choosing controversial stories can make popular infographics.

 4. Find Out The Most Viewed Content

-Research topics on other sites and find out most viewed content.
+Research topics on other sites and find out the most viewed content.
 Use the data and to create engaging infographics.
-For example, you can search most viewed YouTube videos, just like Leading Media did, and dig deeper to choose topics.
+For example, you can search most viewed YouTube videos and dig deeper to choose topics.